 Activities

-- Contributions to EAGE events, such as the EAGE Annual 2023 (Dedicated Session) and GET 2023
+- Contributions to EAGE events, such as the EAGE Annual (Dedicated Sessions) and GET

 - Local events and collaborations